DimShim/Andersen_DevOps_cours/README.md

 # My expectations from the course:

-- detailed presentation of material with additional brainstorming and feedback on confusing points
+- Detailed presentation of material with additional brainstorming and feedback on confusing points.
-- self-learner practical approach when it comes to homework
+- Self-learner practical approach when it comes to homework.
-- ability to get a job offer to become part of Andersen team
+- Ability to get a job offer to become part of Andersen team.